kisungyou/CORRbox/README.md

 # CORRbox

-This repo is a version of *internal* use for monet lab.
-Note that this version is different from the [currently available version](https://github.com/kisungyou/papers/tree/master/02-CORRbox) that uses quotient geometry.
-Rather, this is for the newer version of correlation-based geometries.
+This repository contains **CORRbox**, a MATLAB toolbox that accompanies the manuscript titled "_Scalable Geometric Learning with Correlation-Based Functional Brain Networks_", co-authored with [Prof. Hae-Jeong Park](http://neuroimage.yonsei.ac.kr/).
+Please note that this toolbox is an enhanced alternative to [another package](https://github.com/kisungyou/papers/tree/master/02-CORRbox) that uses quotient geometry in terms of computational efficiency.

 ## 1. Requirements and Installation
 This package is designed for use with `MATLAB`, requiring some modules such as